 This course introduces students to Web, email, and proxy servers and the platforms on which they reside.
 Students will be able to install and configure Web, email, and proxy servers.
 Two hours lecture and two hours laboratory per week.
 Credit, three semester hours.
-(Prerequisites: CPT 1333 Operating Platforms, CNT 2423 System Maintenance, and IST 1133 Fundamentals of Data Communication)
+(Prerequisites: Instructor approved)